 Being near the beach and feeling the sand between my toes, feels like home.
 Lagos feels like home.

-This is my first time in Portugal, and I already have another trip planned to Lisbon later this year.
+This was my first time in Portugal, and I already have another trip planned to Lisbon later this year.
 As this was a taster, I’m already looking forward to Lisbon!

 Portugal in summary is the ideal holiday destination for europeans.
 It isn’t far, and it has endless coastlines, great for surfers too!
 I flew into Faro, which is south enough where it’s warm 300 days a year.
 It’s cheap, a beer will set you back €1!
 If you find a supermarket, you might be lucky enough to find wine for that price too!
 Food is also cheap, you can find gyros around €3, great for that midnight snack when you’re out.
 I was a bit worried about the language barrier in Portugal but I was pleasantly surprised to see that English is their second language and most people can converse in English compared to the Spanish.
 Oh, and uber works too!